PanDav1d/static-sites/data/details.md

-# here you can find the details
+# Let me explain the idea